arminneo/revolut-account/README.md

 - No user management and no validation if user exists
 - No proxy and caching
 - No gateway
+- No money blocking (Reduce from account before transfer order finished).
-- No money blocking.
-I didn't added: "The money blocking mechanism" to keep it simple and small.
+  -  Reason: I didn't added: "The money blocking mechanism" to keep it simple and small.
-- Create account is there to help in demonestration.
+- Create account is there to help in demonstration.
 It is not a real deal.

 # Approaches
 ## Concurrency and race condition